 *Please be aware that this article contains sensitive material relating to the Tarawa Massacre on the 15th October 1942*

 During the Second World War, New Zealand ran a coastwatching scheme throughout the Moana Oceania, Te Moana-nui-a-Kiwa.
 These coastwatchers were often locals from the Pacific Islands or from the New Zealand Post and Telegraph Department.
-The Coastwatchers offered an important service to New Zealand throughout the war, however the majority were volunteers and never formally enlisted with the New Zealand Defence Force.
+The Coastwatchers offered an important service to New Zealand throughout the war, the majority of coastwatchers were volunteers who offered their service and expertise.

 Created by the Royal New Zealand Navy, the coastwatching scheme began in 1929 to maintain a watch from the coasts of New Zealand.
 These stations were at first serviced by the Royal New Zealand Naval Volunteer Reserve, however, the scheme changed hands to "trustworthy" civilians in 1935.
 In the later part of the 1930s, their were fifty-eight coastwatching stations throughout the Moana Oceania, Te Moana-nui-a-Kiwa- operating twenty four hours a day.
 The New Zealand Post and Telegraph Department supported the scheme by supplying radio equipment and telephones.